 Choosing how you will feed your baby is the first of many important decisions you will make as a parent.
 We want you to have all of the information you need to make an informed decision.
-Breastfeeding is best for you and your baby; however, for many different reasons, some parents decide to use formula.
 Regardless of how you choose to feed your baby, we have support and resources to help you feed your baby safely.

 Discover infant feeding support available within your community.

 Breastfeeding is recommended as baby’s first food by the Public Health Agency of Canada, the Dietitians of Canada, the Canadian Pediatric Society and the College of Family Physicians of Canada.
 For the first 6 months, breast milk is all your baby needs.
 At around 6 months, solids foods should be added to the baby’s diet while still receiving breastmilk.
 You can continue breastfeeding for 2 years and beyond.